 Since the system can operate only in conjunction with the incinerator, the savings achievable have to be evaluated on the basis of the navigation hours spent outside the 12-mile limit from the coast.
 It is also necessary to evaluate the utilization factor of the cooling system, influenced by the degree of insulation of the cooled environment, the mode of use (number and frequency of access openings) and the external temperature.
 Assuming for this factor three values, the results have been evaluated (Table 3), assuming a fuel consumption equal to 178.7 g per kWh of electricity generated and a fuel cost equal to € 0.316 / kg.

-.
+Table 1.
+Daily waste output from cruise ship.